w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

 private keying information.
 This must be provisioned separately.

-Third, we have done an analysis of the threats and risks to a WoT system and published this analysis in the <a>WoT Security and Privacy Considerations</a>
+Third, we have done an analysis of the threats and risks to a WoT system and published this analysis in the
+<a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Considerations</a>
 document.
 In addition to a set of risks common to all IoT systems, this document also considers the additional risks and opportunities afforded by the other WoT Building Blocks, and how to mitigate them.